zcsain/weather-app/README.md

 Sample:
 ![](weather-app-demo.gif)

-Live app deployed to Heroku: [Weather App](https://boiling-coast-44144.herokuapp.com/)
+Live app deployed to Heroku: [Weather App](https://boiling-coast-44144.herokuapp.com/) (if the app was not used for a while heroku needs few more seconds to reinitialize the app)

 ## APIs used
   - [Open Weather](https://openweathermap.org/)